Minerva Mill Atlas Mill Ryecroft Mills

 Tameside

 This former cotton spinning mill was located at the bottom of Minerva Rd in the Whitelands District of Ashton, and it was in a 90° bend in the river Tame.
-Its neighbour to the east was Texas Mill at the bottom of Texas St. The mill was built in 1891/92 for the Minerva Spinning Co Ltd and this company was the founder member of the Ashton Syndicate.
+Its neighbour to the east was Texas Mill at the bottom of Texas St. The mill was built of engineering red brick in 1891/92 for the Minerva Spinning Co Ltd and this company was the founder member of the Ashton Syndicate.
 This syndicate was a consortium of investors responsible for financing the construction of seven large cotton spinning mills in Ashton-under-Lyne during the early 20th century.
 The primary members of the syndicate, all directors of the Minerva Spinning Co Ltd, were: Edwin Barlow, George Henry (Harry) Coop (1866-1922), Lees Hyde Marland (1863-1925), Samuel Newton, John William Pollitt (1867-1930), and Joseph Boothby Pownall (1864-1911).
 In 1921 the Ashton Syndicate was re-floated as the Atlas Mills Group (Atlas Mills Ltd).
 The seven mills in Ashton were: Atlas, Cedar, Curzon (aka Alger), Minerva, Rock, Texas, and Tudor.

 Minerva Mill.